 Fish Fingers (Learn To Surf Here!)

-Introducing the NEW beginner surfer packages with 50% OFF regular surfer rates!
+Beginner surfer packages offer 50% OFF regular surfer rates!
 PLUS: Free use of learning surf boards and a 1 hour one-on-one surf instruction lesson included.
 Book Now!

 Fish Fingers is the perfect wave for learning to surf.
 It is located right across the channel from the resort with a soft sandy bottom.
 It is a perfect small peak that peels mostly right but a little left too.
 At Fish Fingers you can learn to surf or teach the kids with a selection of soft-top learner boards available for use free of charge (for use at Fish Fingers only).
 Learning surfers who have built up their confidence can also try out Silabu Left and Mini Macas.